LlamaSamdup/randomquotegenerator/README.md

 1. Clone the repository or download the ZIP file.
 2. Open `index.html` in your web browser.
-3. Click the "Generate Quote" button to display a new random quote.
+3. Click the "New Quote" button to display a new random quote.

 ## Screenshots